-- Easy to use — Cockpit is ideal for new sysadmins, allowing them to easily perform simple tasks such as storage administration, inspecting journals and stopping and starting services.
+- Easy to use — Cockpit is ideal for new sysadmins, allowing them to easily perform simple tasks such as storage administration, inspecting journals, and stopping and starting services.

 - No interference — Jumping between the terminal and the internet tool is no problem.
-A service began via Cockpit could be stopped through the terminal.
+A service that began via Cockpit could be stopped through the terminal.
 If an error happens in the terminal, it can be understood from the Cockpit journal interface.

 - Multi-server — You can track and manage several servers at the same

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Cockpit on a Ubuntu 18.04 LTS (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Cockpit on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing Cockpit on Ubuntu 18.04 LTS.